langroid/langroid/examples/kg-chat/README.md

 - any dependency on pytorch? which version?
 - Is this package pytorch vunlnerable?
-  (Note that in this case the `DependencyAgent` agent will consult the second agent `GoogleSearchAgent` to get an answer from the internet.)
+  (Note that in this case the `DependencyAgent` agent will consult the tool `GoogleSearchTool` to get an answer from the internet.)
-- tell me 3 interesting things about this package
+- tell me 3 interesting things about this package or dependency graph
 - what's the path between package-1 and package-2? (provide names of package-1
   and -2)
 - Tell me the names of all packages in the dependency graph that use pytorch.